 They stand in the heart of our cities.
 In stone, steel and glass they make powerful statements about who we are and what we stand for.
 They are incubators of leadership and proving grounds for progress, especially in our fraught political moment.
 Yet many of us take them for granted.
-That’s why I’m working on CITY HALL.
+They are our city halls.

 During my interview with Mayor Eric Garcetti, he spoke about how Los Angeles City Hall affects the way he performs his job.
 His response captures the spirit that animates CITY HALL: “It’s the great democratic space.
 In a world that has too many divisions, this is a place that is the great equalizer and [it] reminds you that this work is not petty work, it’s as important and as strong as the building itself.”